carblue/acos5/info/design_rationale_sym.md

 the latter is special: A card driver that declares to support SC_ALGORITHM_AES_CBC_PAD, must do the padding before encrypt and padding-removal after decrypt, but not for any other (AES-ECB, AES-CBC).
 So the card driver functions implementing sc_card_operations:encrypt_sym/decrypt_sym must receive the parameter sc_security_env:algorithm_flags (and I added param. algorithm for future use, for possibly other algos to be added later)
 Except for codeline  r = card_command(...  use_key/use_key_sym are identical.
-I don't know C well enough to save this code duplication.
+I don't know C well enough to avoid this code duplication.
 Any ideas?

 9. The impl. works as expected (at least for me), but needs more testing and care for error conditions (a little bit disregard so far)